KathHv/VisualizingAirQuality/README.md

 * Part I: Turn this into a scrollytelling story about uncertainty and reliability of stationary air quality measurements: Air quality is in the news and most people never question how it is measured.
 We can educate them on how the measurements are made and how meaningful they really are.
   * Technology: Website made with HTML, CSS, JavaScript, D3, Leaflet
 * Part II: Create an AR application with which people can walk around the station and see the air quality visualized as a "mist" to provide a more playful way of interacting with the data
-  * Unity, City Engine, maybe SketchUp
+  * Technology: Unity, City Engine, maybe SketchUp -> switched to webbased AR.js

 ## The Scrollytelling Website
 * Link: https://kathhv.github.io/VisualizingAirQuality